adipro/starter-academic/content/project/array-optimisation/index.md

 slides: ""
 ---

-Most studies on optimisation of arrays of wave energy converters are concerned with maximising the overall power output as the objective.
-Attempts to include cost into the optimisation are usually made by forming a ratio between power and cost, and using this as the optimisation objective.
+Most studies on optimisation of arrays of wave energy converters are concerned with maximising the overall power output as the optimisation objective.
+Attempts to include cost into the optimisation are usually made by using the ratio between power and cost as the objective.
+Here we consider this problem from a multiobjective perspective.
+Instead of a single solution, multiple solutions are sought, which provide an insight into which array configurations are favoured for each of the different objectives.